Featured

 Eli Lilly At Ten A.M.
 On A Thursday Morning

 Eli Lilly is the star of the week as it moves up on good news.
 What is this good news?
 Well going forward for different reasons they are going to be able to sell more of their weight loss drugs at lower prices but in much higher quantities.
-Other changes will help to make it for difficult for their competetior to reach the economies of scale necessary to make it all happen.
+Other changes will help to make it more difficult for their competitors to reach the economies of scale necessary to make it all happen.
 Is now a good time to be looking at it's Puts?
 It's 10:00 a.m. and the stock is already up $12.00.

 The stock is up on good news now for a few days old.
 Fighting a strong stock in a hope to catch it at a top is one of the most dangerous trades to make.
+That plus they are super expensive to dabble in.

 At 2:10 p.m. the market is way down.....